90 days from today is Mon, 25 December 2023

-Members of the police family gathered at Lincoln Cathedral on Sunday 26 September, to honour more than 5,000 officers who have lost their lives on duty.
-It was the first time the police family had gathered together for National Police Memorial Day since the COVID-19 pandemic.
+The annual event honours more than 5,000 officers who have lost their lives on duty.
+It was the first time the police family had gathered together for the National Police Memorial Day since the COVID-19 pandemic.

-The names of those officers who had died in the past year were read out.
+The names of those officers who had died in the past year were read out during the moving service.